TerribleCoding/AnySection/README.md

 Can be used by designers and engineers as a quick estimation tool, as well as by students as a geometry tool, or simply to find material data from the database.

+## License

+The project is published intentionally with no license at the moment.

 ## Usage

 Choose the shape you want to calculate features by clicking the corresponding image or name.